Skip to main content

 • For paper-centric eprints, ensure you complete the paper authentication flow

-Update Conflict
+Update conflict

 If you see "The eprint was modified by someone else," the record changed after you loaded it.
 Refresh the page and try again.